 A Baroque duke who built his legacy not just on battlefields, but through lavish art patronage that turned Modena into a treasure chest.

-Francesco I d'Este inherited a duchy weakened by his father's abdication and spent much of his reign fighting to defend and elevate it.
-He was a soldier-duke, embroiled in the complex wars between Spain and France, often switching alliances to secure Modena's survival.
-Yet his more enduring campaign was waged with patronage, not pikes.
-A voracious collector, he dispatched agents across Europe to acquire paintings by masters like Velázquez, Correggio, and Guercino.
-He commissioned portraits from Bernini and built the magnificent Ducal Palace of Modena, transforming his court into a hub of Baroque splendor.
-His ambition was to craft an image of power and sophistication that could rival the great European monarchies.
-While his military gains were fleeting, the Estense Gallery he founded stands as a permanent monument to his discerning, competitive eye.
+Francesco I d'Este built the Ducal Palace of Modena and founded the Estense Gallery, a permanent monument to his discerning eye.
+He inherited a duchy weakened by his father's abdication and spent his reign fighting in the complex wars between Spain and France, often switching alliances to secure Modena's survival.
+He dispatched agents across Europe to acquire paintings by Velázquez, Correggio, and Guercino.
+He commissioned portraits from Bernini.
+His ambition was to craft an image of power and sophistication rivaling the great European monarchies.
+While his military gains were fleeting, his patronage transformed his court into a hub of Baroque splendor.

 The biggest hits of 1610